-Try a Variety of Poses With a Dynamic Photo Shoot
+6. Try a Variety of Poses

 With most kids being very active, it should make it easy to get a variety of shots.
 Still, you want to keep this in mind during the session.
-That way you’ll have plenty of photos to pick from once you’re culling.
+That way, you’ll have plenty of photos to pick from once you’re culling.

 Or if you have loads of photos with laughter, aim to get a few moments where they’re a bit more reflective.
-Photo sessions with great shots show a range of settings, positions and atmospheres.
+Photo sessions with great shots show a range of settings, positions, and atmospheres.

 The parents will be happy to have so many to choose from.
 This could also mean more profit for you when the parents can’t choose!

-Patience Is Key When Photographing Children
+7. Patience is Key When Photographing Children

 Kids aren’t worried about your schedule, so you shouldn’t be either.
 Giving them time will let them get comfortable.
 This will lead to more natural moments.

-Don’t Focus Only on the Face
+8. Don’t Only Focus on the Face

 Shooting from behind may show how windy the day is and how expansive the beach is.
 If they’re finger painting, focus on their hands.
 If they’re running, focus on their feet.